-Dr. Kerala J. Snyder suggested this in her magisterial biography of the great composer, Dieterich Buxtehude: Organist
+Dr. Kerala J. Snyder suggested this in the first edition of her magisterial biography of the great composer, Dieterich

-that this organ was probably tuned in a well-tempered system.
-Nevertheless, Bach would have been the first to exploit the
+was found that this organ was probably tuned in a well-tempered system.
+Nevertheless, Bach would have been the first to exploit

-tonal possibilities of this brand-new instrument-whence the town fathers' consternation.
+the tonal possibilities of this brand-new instrument-hence the town fathers' consternation.

 [Feb.
-2006] In early 2005 by Bradley Lehmann of Goshen College proposed an exciting solution to this conundrum,
+2006] In early 2005 Bradley Lehmann of Goshen College proposed an exciting solution to this conundrum, a possible

-based on a decipherment of the Bach's calligraphic heading on the title page of autograph of the WTC (1722).
-See
+decipherment of Bach's calligraphic heading on the title page of the autograph of the WTC (1722).
+(See Early Music

-Early Music Magazine, February & May, 2005.
-Perhaps inevitably, Dr. Lehmann's findings have been vigorously questioned
+Magazine, February & May, 2005.)
+Perhaps inevitably, Dr. Lehmann's findings have been vigorously rejected by certain

-by certain other scholars-notably by Ibo Ortgies and Mark Lindley-- and the debate goes on.
+other scholars--notably by Ibo Ortgies and Mark Lindley--and so, the debate continues. .